-Folk Herbal First Aid: Witchy Remedies for Cuts, Bruises, Fevers, and Bites
+Folk Herbal First Aid: Remedies for Cuts, Fevers & Bruises

 Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct.
 The original first responders were witches, midwives, and grandmothers — women who knew what to rub on a sting, steep for a fever, or smear on a burn.